top of page

 Marketing software company HubSpot asks in their blog: “Done a wellness check on your CEO?”

-How else can you explain Elon Musk telling his biggest advertisers to, uh, go have sex with themselves at a NY Times conference?
+How else can you explain AirAsia's CEO posting a photo of himself shirtless receiving a massage on LinkedIn?
 Or HBO’s chief ordering his staff to devise fake Twitter accounts to attack TV critics?
-Or a tech conference CEO creating fake women speakers when the real ones dropped out?
+Or a tech conference CEO creating fictional women speakers when the real ones dropped out?

 People can bring a company down faster than any competitor can.